junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 For carriers, slot distribution is a thing.
 Slots can have different amounts of planes.
 You can have a CV with a large 1st slot for a powerful airstrike.
 Another ship may have a balanced slot distribution so you can have an even mix of plane types.
 For surface ships, there are also [incentives](https://en.kancollewiki.net/Gun_Fit_Bonuses) to fit guns of the right size on your ship, and penalties if you don't.

 You can choose equipment to add on your ships, to increase the chance of destroying the enemy efficiently, but be careful not to worsen your overall fleet.
-Cuz installing AA equipment on more ships [can](https://en.kancollewiki.net/Anti-Air_Fire#Anti-Air_Cut-In) make your AACI attacks worse due to ships with worse AA stealing the attack from ships with better AA.
+Since installing AA equipment on more ships [can](https://en.kancollewiki.net/Anti-Air_Fire#Anti-Air_Cut-In) make your AACI attacks worse due to ships with worse AA stealing the attack from ships with better AA.
 In reality tho, almost all IJN ships weren't designed to have their engines or guns swapped, it's just another gameplay element.
 Except for perhaps the [Mogami-class](https://en.wikipedia.org/wiki/Mogami-class_cruiser) .

 Since smaller ships can't fit big guns, they rely on torpedoes to do big damage.
 But there's a special type of enemy called an [installation](https://en.kancollewiki.net/Combat/Anti-Installation), such as [Airfield Hime](https://en.kancollewiki.net/Airfield_Princess) which mimicked the land-based enemy, Henderson Field.
 In this case, torpedoes don't work, and DDs are much weaker, unless you give them rockets or landing craft.
 But those take up a slot & aren't that effective against regular surface targets.
 And you can't swap equipment mid-sortie.
 CVs behave differently with installations.
 So you need to configure your fleet what's effective for your sortie overall.
 Again, part of normal fleet management.